 The Taj Mahal is in fact an architectural complex and not just one building.
 It stands in a formally laid-out walled garden entered through a pavilion and comprises of five main elements: The Mausoleum (which is what most people know as the Taj Mahal) with four minarets, a Mosque, a Rest House or the Response placed opposite to give it symmetry, the main Gateway, and the garden.
 All were built as an integral part of a single unit, carefully planned to harmonise, as a law of Islam decrees that once a tomb is completed nothing can be added or be taken away.

-Entrance to the complex is through the Gateway, which is constructed of red sandstone, it has three stories and is adorned with calligraphy.
+The entrance to the complex is through the Gateway, which is constructed of red sandstone, it has three stories and is adorned with calligraphy.

 This leads into the gardens.
 These were not the original gardens but were laid out by the British in the days of the Raj, the original was much more natural whereas today they are nicely manicured lawns, which they weren’t in Shah Jahan's day, the gardens contain Cypress trees, which symbolise death, and water, which is an important aspect of Islam.
 Although the garden is best observed looking back from the mausoleum towards the gateway.